BibhasS/class-autoreg/README.md

 ## Features

-- Connects to your **already-logged-in Brave browser** via Chrome DevTools Protocol — no credentials stored in the script
+- Connects to your **Brave browser** via Chrome DevTools Protocol — no credentials stored in the script
 - Automatically navigates to your cart, clicks **Register**, then **Continue**
 - Detects whether registration succeeded or failed
 - Saves a **screenshot** of every attempt
 - Logs all results to a file
-- Can loop automatically on a timer
+- Can loop automatically in 45 seconds or 23 mins

 ---

 ## How It Works

-1. You launch Brave in remote debug mode
+1. Brave is open in remote debug mode
 2. You log in manually and add classes to your cart
 3. The script connects to that browser session
 4. It clicks through the registration flow